pongpisit/cloudflare-workers-qbr-workshop/docs/06-photo-gallery.md

 2. Click **Create application** → **Create Worker**
 3. Name it: `photo-gallery`
 4. Click **Deploy**
-5. You'll see a "Start with Hello World!" template
+5. You'll see a "Start with Hello World!" template - that's fine, we'll update it later
-6. Click **Edit code**
+6. Once deployed, proceed to add bindings in the next step

 ---